 An incision will be made in the lower abdomen.
 Muscles will be separated, and tissue will be cut to expose the uterus.
 Next, the fibroids will be removed.
 In some cases, you will be given a medication to reduce the amount of blood loss.

 After removing the fibroids, the each layer of tissue in the uterus will be stitched.
 This will prevent blood clots, excess bleeding, and infection.
 Lastly, the stitches will be used to close the incision area.

-Uterine fibroid treatment options.
+Uterine fibroid symptoms, diagnosis, and treatment.
 Society of Cardiovascular and Interventional Radiology website.
-Available at: ...(Click grey area to select URL) Accessed June 1, 2008.
+Available at: ...(Click grey area to select URL) Accessed October 29, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at email@example.com.
 Our Health Library Support team will respond to your email request within 2 business days.